CPL

 All flight experience counts towards your 200 hours total flight time required for CPL.

-Students are encouraged to use this time to practice what they learn in PPL and learn new skills as well.
+Students are encouraged to use this time to practice what they learnt in the PPL/CPL and learn new skills such as an instrument rating, tail wheel endorsement, float rating or multi-engine rating, we can build it into this training phase.

-By completing these extra ratings at this point in your training you will save yourself money in the long run and keep your mind in an active learning state
+By completing these extra ratings at this point in your training you will save yourself money in the long run and keep your mind in an active learning state.

 Flight Training Syllabus: